nestorrivers/Portfolio/mfa-implementation/README.md

 ## Design decisions and trade-offs

 - **Escalate rather than deny.** A failed contextual check goes to a human instead of locking the user out, so legitimate exceptions (covering a shift, working from a new site) don't need an administrator to edit their profile first.
-- **Approval is single-use and time-boxed.** A grant unlocks the next login attempt only, for a limited window, rather than standing indefinitely — an approval for one exception shouldn't quietly authorise every future login too.
+- **Approval is single-use and time-boxed.** A grant unlocks the next login attempt only, for a limited window, rather than standing indefinitely: an approval for one exception shouldn't quietly authorise every future login too.
 - **Client-reported location is a signal, not proof.** Browser geolocation can be spoofed.
 Recording the IP alongside the coordinates gives reviewers a second data point rather than relying on one.
 - **Geocode once, compare offline.** Storing coordinates on the location avoids per-login API calls, cost and an availability dependency on Google.
 - **Email tokens over an authenticator app.** No enrolment step, at the cost of the mailbox becoming the trust boundary.